Gizra/ihp-simple-seat-reservation/README.md

 ```

 2. In another tab execute `make tailwind-dev` to compile the CSS.

-3. On a third tab you can execute `MailHog`, and watch the emails under http://0.0.0.0:8025/
+`MailHog` is running with `devenv up`, so you can see the emails under http://0.0.0.0:8025/

 ## Test